kragen/derctuo/markdown/cyclic-fabrication-systems.md

 in a number of aqueous ionic systems.
 Almost any of these approaches, if workable, would provide a CFS.

-For example, in "Likely-feasible non-flux-deposition powder-bed 3-D printing processes" in Dercuano, I suggested selectively jetting water onto a powder bed consisting of 1.6 kg/l quartz sand, 170 g/l unfired-bentonite clumping cat litter, 270 g/l calcium chloride, and 190 g/l diammonium phosphate, with the calcium chloride wet-mixed with
+For example, in “Likely-feasible non-flux-deposition powder-bed 3-D printing processes” in Dercuano, I suggested selectively jetting water onto a powder bed consisting of 1.6 kg/l quartz sand, 170 g/l unfired-bentonite clumping cat litter, 270 g/l calcium chloride, and 190 g/l diammonium phosphate, with the calcium chloride wet-mixed with